AnkitPalpbh0/WhatsApp_Cloud_FE/README.md

-Here’s a **cleaned-up and structured `README.md`** file for your WhatsApp Business Messaging Platform frontend:

----

 # 📱 WhatsApp Business Messaging Platform – Frontend

 This is the frontend application for a **WhatsApp Cloud API-based Business Messaging Platform**.
 It enables authenticated users to chat with contacts, send and receive real-time messages, and manage conversations efficiently.